 Credit earned at other institutions through the cross-registration program is treated as transfer credit.

 Transfer Credit Equivalents

 Mills College follows the Carnegie semester credit system.
 As such, transfer credit from institutions not on the semester credit system must be converted upon transfer to Mills.

 Graduate students must be enrolled at least part time at Mills to cross-register at another campus.
 One cross-registration course may be taken per semester.
-Information regarding cross-registration is available online and in the M Center.
+Information regarding cross-registration is available online.